AndyCesium/kaleidoscope/README.md

 $ ./toy.out
 ```

-[^1]: The tutoral seems to be updated using the lastest version.
-So there are libaries that is in the tutorial that is not in older versions of llvm.
+[^1]: The tutoral seems to be updated using the lastest developing version.
+So there are libaries that is in the tutorial/current version, but is not in older versions of llvm.
 For learning llvm with older builds.
 I recommend checking code listings of older snapshots.
-This is the one that I have used: https://github.com/llvm/llvm-project/tree/8dfdcc7b7bf66834a761bd8de445840ef68e4d1a/llvm/examples/Kaleidoscope
+This is the one that I have used (version 15.0.7): https://github.com/llvm/llvm-project/tree/8dfdcc7b7bf66834a761bd8de445840ef68e4d1a/llvm/examples/Kaleidoscope